 National Centre for Trade Information

-The National Centre for Trade Information was incorporated on 31st March, 1995 as a company under Section 25 of Companies Act, 1956.
+The National Centre for Trade Information was incorporated on 31st March 1995 as a company under Section 25 of the Companies Act, 1956.
 The company started functioning w.e.f.
-March, 1996.
-It has a Board of Directors for administration of its affairs, which includes representatives from Ministry of Commerce & Industry, National Informatics Centre (NIC), Indian Institute of Foreign Trade (IIFT), and Directorate General of Commercial Intelligence & Statistics (DGCI&S).
+March 1996.
+It has a Board of Directors for the administration of its affairs, which includes representatives from the Ministry of Commerce & Industry, National Informatics Centre (NIC), Indian Institute of Foreign Trade (IIFT), and Directorate General of Commercial Intelligence & Statistics (DGCI&S).
 Other representatives are from India Trade Promotion Organisation (ITPO) and other Export Promotion Councils/ Apex Bodies.

 India Trade Promotion Organisation